coolsnady/hcstakepool/backend/stakepoold/README.md

 stakepoold
 ====

-The goal of stakepoold is to communicate with hxd/hxwallet/hxstakepool via client/server gRPC in order to handle all stakepool functions that are currently in hxwallet or are undefined/unhandled.
+The goal of stakepoold is to communicate with hcd/hcwallet/hcstakepool via client/server gRPC in order to handle all stakepool functions that are currently in hcwallet or are undefined/unhandled.

 ## First:

-Receive, store, and act on (vote) per-user voting policy from hxstakepool.
+Receive, store, and act on (vote) per-user voting policy from hcstakepool.

 #### Steps

 1. stakepoold skeleton code with testnet/mainnet flags with per-network vote version
 2. wire up stakepoold to get notified of winners, set votebits according to prefs/vote version, ask wallet to sign, send
-3. add user voting policy interface to hxstakepool
+3. add user voting policy interface to hcstakepool
-4. send hxstakepool user voting policy config to stakepoold and store it
+4. send hcstakepool user voting policy config to stakepoold and store it

 ## Second: